apache/gravitino/CONTRIBITING.md

 By contributing to this project, you agree that your contributions will be licensed under the Apache License version 2.
 Please ensure that you have permission to do this if required by your employer.

-Thank you for your contributions to Gravintino!
+Thank you for your contributions to gravitino!
 We appreciate your help in making this project a success.